mozilla-mobile/fenix/README.md

 If these are configured, local builds of GeckoView will be used instead of what's configured in Dependencies.kt.
 For more details, see https://firefox-source-docs.mozilla.org/mobile/android/geckoview/contributor/geckoview-quick-start.html#include-geckoview-as-a-dependency

-See notes on building successfully in the `android-components` auto-publication section.
+See notes on building success in the `android-components` auto-publication section.

 ## License